Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

     * Edge

 ### Testing-Issues
-* Unfixed Bugs - To mention unfixed bugs and why they were not fixed.
-    * Issue 1 if any found
-    * Issue 2 if any found
 * No bugs identified that needs to be fixed.
-Styling and optimization require additional time, but functionality and user experience were the focus for this deployment.
+* Further styling and optimization (different screen size) requires additional time.

 ## Deployment
 ### Project-Creation